 The best way to save water is hike during the morning hours and evening hours especially during the summer.
 It helps you avoid the direct sunlight effect on your body.
 And also you can more peaceful hiking.

 Maintain a steady pace while hiking; go slow so that you may not breathe heavy and no sweating.
 Wear a wide hat with a brim and use umbrella to avoid sunburn.
-Check the map to find the water spots.
-Carry enough water to keep you safe.
+Check the map to find the water refill spots.
+Carry enough water to keep you safe or look into a water treatment system.
 Drink lot of water and hike safely.
 That way your experience hiking in Zion National Park will always been one you can look back on and smile.

 Photo Credit: J.B.
 Hill on flickr